 The drive takes about an hour, without stops, but our plan was to enjoy the drive.
 Our first stop was just outside of Brattleboro at the Creamery Covered Bridge.
 This well-kept covered bridge is just off the road and has a nice parking lot and picnic area, making it an easy tourist destination.

-If you enjoy handicrafts, make a stop at Vermont Bowl Company in Wilmington, about half-way through your drive.
-You can purchase beautifully crafted salad bowls, cutting boards, serving trays, and other product made from local wood.
+If you enjoy handicrafts, make a stop at Vermont Bowl Company in Wilmington, about halfway through your drive.
+You can purchase beautifully crafted salad bowls, cutting boards, serving trays, and other products made from local wood.

 The next stop on our Vermont road trip was the historic town of Bennington, also home to Bennington College.
 Downtown Bennington is still recovering from the drop in tourism, but if open, be sure to check out the Bennington Bookshop, The Village Chocolate Shop, Vermont Confectionery, and Bennington Potters.

 There are any number of places to grab a bite to eat in town, but we had a lively lunch and good local beer at Madison Brewing Company (tried the fried Brussels sprouts!)